 If you’re new to online selling, there’s a good chance you won’t have a big audience.
 This is where influencer marketing is really useful because you can quickly tap into a pre-established following that is relevant to your industry.

 Just head over to YouTube, Facebook, and/or Instagram and type in keywords that are relevant to what you’re selling, and see who appears.
 You can do the same with Google to see which bloggers have already established themselves in your niche.
-Alternatively, use influencer marketing marketplaces like Grapevine and Famebit to really hone in on influencers in your niche.
+Alternatively, use influencer marketing marketplaces like Famebit to really hone in on influencers in your niche.

 Now, all that’s left to do is reach out and contact the bloggers and influencers you’ve found.
 Say, for example, you’re trying to market your ebook—send them a free copy and politely request if they’ll give you a shout out or ask them if they have any advertising options you can purchase from them.